Lamu Archipelago

 The Lamu Archipelago is located in the Indian Ocean close to the northern coast of Kenya, to which it belongs.
 The islands lie between the towns of Lamu and Kiunga.
 It is a part of Lamu County.

 The largest of the islands are Pate Island, Manda Island and Lamu Island.
 Smaller islands include Kiwayu, which lies in the Kiunga Marine National Reserve, and Manda Toto.
 Today the largest town in the archipelago is Lamu Town, on Lamu Island.
 The town is on the World Heritage List.
+Lamu is also famous for its religious history, from its ancient wooden mosques to its distinctive practices at the Maulid Festival.

 The archipelago contains several archaeological/historical sites of great significance, such as Takwa and Manda Town (both on Manda Island) and Shanga (on Pate Island).
 Some have been partially excavated in later years, shedding important new light on Swahili history and culture.

+Also, the region is home to the Shirazi people, who claim partial descendance from Persia.
+This has been coroborated by genetic studies individuals in stone towns, who show ancestry from Africa, Arabia, Persia, and India.

 There are some other accounts that mention Chinese ships of Zheng He's fleet sinking near Lamu Island in Kenya in 1415.
 Survivors settled on the island and married local women.
 This has been proven recently by archaeological work on the island that has resulted in the finding of evidence to suggest this connection.
 Further DNA testing done on some residents show that they indeed have Chinese ancestors.

+History and archaeology

+The first references to the town of Lamu were recorded in 1441 A.D., where the qadi (judge) of Lamu was recorded to have visited Mecca.
+This likely means that the town had reached a significant size, as it had its own qadi.
+The local chronicles - - that Lamu was formed when two nearby towns, Hidabu and Weyuni, jointly chose to settle Lamu to achieve better stability.
+In 1506, the Portuguese explorer Tristao da Cunha set a blockade and established a tributary relationship with Lamu for Portugal.
+By the 17th century, the nearby town of Pate came to dominate the region.
+After warring with Pate and Mombasa, Lamu sought and received protectorship from the Sultan of Oman in 1812.
+A fort was subsequently garrisoned by Omani troops.
+Through the 19th century, Lamu was a holdout of the East African slave trade.
+Eventually, due to famine and European rivalries over the area, the town greatly declined in population.
+The old town is now a UNESCO World Heritage site, as it is the best-preserved traditional Swahili village in East Africa.
+The architecture at Lamu is a hallmark example of Swahili Architecture.
+Largely built from coral rag and mangrove wood, the town is known especially for its carved wooden doors, which has been shown to contain artistic elements observed from as far as China.